Kurniakun17/Interactive-Comment/README.md

 # Frontend Mentor - Interactive comments section solution

 This is a solution to the [Interactive comments section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-comments-section-iG1RugEG9).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents